islandcontroller/ps3mca/README.md

         ps3mca-tool -i

 ### Notes:
-* Use a second volume mount if you want to exchange files between your hose and the container.
+* Use a second volume mount if you want to exchange files between your host and the container.
 The default workdir location is `/root/mca`.

         sudo docker run \
             --privileged \